 ● Service

-The configurable fields in the NAT rule are as follow.
+The configurable fields in the NAT rule are as follows.

 Multiple NAT rules can be configured on a PAN-OS device.
-NAT rules are evaluated top down like security rules.
+NAT rules are evaluated top-down like security rules.
 Once a packet matches a NAT rule, any other configured NAT rules are skipped for processing.
-So, more specific NAT rules must be at the top to the rule list.
+So, more specific NAT rules must be at the top of the rule list.

-Proxy-ARP for NAT Pools: - The address pools are not bound to any interfaces.
+Proxy-ARP for NAT Pools: The address pools are not bound to any interfaces.
 Address pool in the same subnet as the egress/ingress interface IP address, the firewall will respond to ARP requests received on that interface for the IP addresses implemented in the pool.
-If the address pool is not in the same subnet as the egress interface IP address, you should configure the necessary routes on the upstream devices in order to ensure the response traffic after address translation is routed back to the firewall.

 ● Dynamic-ip